justin4v/ZettelNotes/Book Reading/Spring深度解析/Spring IoC 容器设计.md

 - The *root interface for accessing a Spring bean container*.
 	> - This is the *basic client view* of a bean container;
 	> - further interfaces such as *ListableBeanFactory* and *ConfigurableBeanFactory* are available f*or specific purposes*.
-- This interface is implemented by objects that hold a number of bean definitions, each uniquely identified by a String name.
-- Depending on the bean definition, the factory will return either an independent instance of a contained object (the *Prototype* design pattern), or a single shared instance (a superior alternative to the *Singleton* design pattern, in which the instance is a singleton in the scope of the factory).
-Which type of instance will be returned depends on the bean factory configuration.

 简单容器工厂（概念层次），包含了容器的基本功能